-Although the sewers of Rome were more advanced than others in that era, it was not unusual for people to throw their waste out of their windows onto the streets; eventually a law was created to protect bystanders from assault via thrown waste.
-The law forced the person who threw the waste to pay damages to whoever they hit, if they received an injury.
-Enforcement of the law only occurred during daytime, as no one could use the lack of light as an excuse for injuring other through carelessness.
+Although the sewers of Rome were more advanced than others in that era, it was not unusual for people to throw their waste out of their windows onto the streets; eventually, a law was created to protect bystanders from assault via thrown waste.
+The law forced the person who threw the waste to pay damages to whoever they hit if they received an injury.
+Enforcement of the law only occurred during the daytime, as no one could use the lack of light as an excuse for injuring others through carelessness.

 Since early times, to drain away rainwater – and in a bid to imitate Etruscans – the Romans created underground channels; these prevented precious top-soil from being washed away.
 They also drained swamps using ditches and drained marshy areas by digging up subterranean channels.
 Eventually, the Romans expanded most of their sewers and some of their drains to link with Cloaca Maxima which then ran and emptied to the Tiber River.

 For those who didn’t have the advantage of wealth, they used pots that they were then supposed to empty in the sewer, or they used public latrines.
-These latrines however had little to offer in terms of privacy and became one of the places to socialise, most of the time the use of these were free but others required a small charge to be made.
+These latrines, however, had little to offer in terms of privacy and became one of the places to socialize, most of the time the use of these were free but others required a small charge to be made.
 Public latrines date back to the second century BC.
-Using public bath water, Romans recycled this to become part of the flow that flushes latrines down to the sewer system.
+Using public bathwater, Romans recycled this to become part of the flow that flushes latrines down to the sewer system.

 Contact Drain 247 for Modern Drainage Services in London & Hertfordshire